 Prerequisite: Participants should have experience working in Photoshop

 The University of Central Florida provides part-time and full-time courses in web development, data analytics, digital marketing, and UX/UI in Orlando and Sanford/Lake Mary, Florida.
-Students can also take advantage of career services to encourage better preparation for the future, including career coaching, mock interviews, and workshops.
 The bootcamps are offered through UCF’s Division for Continuing Education in partnership with Trilogy Education Services.

 This 18-week program offers a comprehensive introduction to digital marketing.
 Using tools such as MailChimp, HTML/CSS, CRMs (Customer Relationship Management software), Google Analytics, and Facebook Insights, students will complete projects using digital marketing skills.
 Students will learn brand and content strategy, lead generation, automation, backlinking, and conversion tracking.
 Graduates will be able to create and drive effective social media strategy.